javaidiqbal11/Passive-Stereo-CAM-Distance/README.md

 ### Passive Stereo Camera Distance Measurement

-"The use of passive stereo camera to reconstruct depth for a very large distance application"
+"The use of the passive stereo camera to reconstruct depth for a very large distance application"

 Install the required packages
 ```text